usnistgov/800-63-3/sp800-63b/sec10_usability.md

 Leveraging federation for authentication can alleviate many of the usability issues, though such an approach has its own tradeoffs, as discussed in [NIST SP 800-63C, Federation and Assertions](sp800-63c.html).

 This section provides general usability considerations and possible implementations, but does not recommend specific solutions.
 The implementations mentioned are examples to encourage innovative technological approaches to address specific usability needs.
-Furthermore, usability considerations and their implementations are sensitive to many factors that prevent a one-size-fits-all solution.
+Further, usability considerations and their implementations are sensitive to many factors that prevent a one-size-fits-all solution.
 For example, a font size that works in the desktop computing environment may force text to scroll off of a small OTP device screen.
 Performing a usability evaluation on the selected authenticator is a critical component of implementation.
 It is important to conduct evaluations with representative users, realistic goals and tasks, and appropriate contexts of use.

 ##### ASSUMPTIONS
 In this section, the term "users" means "claimants" or "subscribers."